jasminedevv/django-accounts-example-app/README.md

 1. A new (or new-ish) project
 2. Empty database (no existing users)
 3. Python 3

+# What it does
+This app only adds __3 routes__: login, logout, and signup.
+Any other urls should return a 404 (unless handled by other apps).

+- Go to http://localhost:8000/accounts/signup/ to create an account,
+- Go to http://localhost:8000/accounts/logout to test the logout functionality,
+- Try signing in again at http://localhost:8000/accounts/login/.

+That's it!
+That's all it does.

 ## Steps
 Start by copying this app folder into the project root.
 To create a new project from scratch try: